130 Examination of Secrecy Order Cases [R-11.2013]

-All applications in which a Secrecy Order has been imposed are examined in Technology Center (TC) Working * > Groups < 3640 and ** > 3660 < .
-If the Order is imposed subsequent to the docketing of an application in another TC, the application will be transferred to TC Working Group 3640 > or 3660 < .
+All applications in which a Secrecy Order has been imposed are examined in a secure location by examiners possessing national security clearances under the control of Licensing and Review.
+If the Order is imposed subsequent to the docketing of an application in another TC, the application will be transferred to an examiner designated by Licensing and Review.

-In case of a final rejection, while such action must be properly replied to, and an appeal, if filed, must be completed by the applicant to prevent abandonment, such appeal will not be set for hearing by the Board of Patent Appeals and Interferences until the Secrecy Order is removed, unless specifically ordered by the Commissioner for Patents.
+In case of a final rejection, while such action must be properly replied to, and an appeal, if filed, must be completed by the applicant to prevent abandonment, such appeal will not be set for hearing by the Patent Trial and Appeal Board until the Secrecy Order is removed, unless specifically ordered by the Commissioner for Patents.

 When a Secrecy Order case is in condition for allowance, a notice of allowability (Form D-10) is issued, thus closing the prosecution.
+See 37 CFR 5.3(c).
 Any amendments received thereafter are not entered or responded to until such time as the Secrecy Order is rescinded.
 At such time, amendments which are free from objection will be entered; otherwise they are denied entry.

 Due to the additional administrative burdens associated with handling papers in Secrecy Order cases, the full statutory period for reply will ordinarily be set for all Office actions issued on such cases.